Coal Creek Parkway Culvert Replacement

 The city has conducted a number of short-term repairs to the culvert, which have extended its lifespan.
 However, engineering analysis of the culvert indicates that continued short-term repairs are no longer viable.
 As a result, Utilities has designed a long-term solution, a 39-foot-long bridge over the stream.

 The city is committed to keeping people informed about the project, both before and during construction.
 While it’s impossible to avoid impacts during a project of this nature, construction of the new bridge will be done in a way that reduces impacts to the traveling public and the community.
-We are getting the word out early so people know what to expect and can plan accordingly.
+We are getting the word out so people know what to expect and can plan accordingly.
 You can stay informed by:

 - Signing up to receive alerts by email or text when this page is updated with new information;